 - Reporting annually to the Governor, the Legislative Council, the Joint Standing Committee on Judiciary and the Chief Justice of the Supreme Judicial Court about the state of Maine’s Freedom of Access laws and the public’s access to public proceedings and records.

-For more information on the meetings, or to receive e-mail notifications in the future about Right to Know Advisory Committee meetings; please contact Margaret Reinsch
+For more information about the Right to Know Advisory Committee meetings or to receive e-mail notifications for meetings, go to the Right to Know Advisory Committee website.